pegasusheavy/linkedin-mcp/README.md

 - Use environment variables for all sensitive configuration
 - Rotate access tokens regularly
 - Follow the principle of least privilege for API scopes
+- Review the [Security Policy](SECURITY.md) for reporting vulnerabilities

 ## 📖 API Documentation

 ### LinkedIn API Rate Limits

-LinkedIn imposes rate limits on API calls:
+LinkedIn imposes rate limits on API calls.
-- Profile API: 100 calls per day
-- Posts API: 100 calls per day
-- Connections API: 500 calls per day

 The server handles rate limiting gracefully and provides informative error messages.

 ### Error Handling